-- Spaces should be designed to meet the needs of different users such as young people, the elderly and dog-walkers, with different types of provision separated where appropriate. - Open spaces and sports and recreation facilities should be designed to be enjoyed by and accessible to all potential users, including those with physical disabilities, visual impairment, the elderly and those with young children.
-Consideration may need to be given to the approach to entrances to public open spaces.
-Matter such as tactile paving or dropped kerbs to pavements would need to be addressed through liaison with Suffolk County Council as the Highway Authority. - Cycle and pedestrian routes should be designed to avoid conflict between the two modes, through adequate width or, where appropriate, segregation. - Cycle parking should be included where appropriate (standards for sports pitches are contained in the Suffolk Guidance for Parking (Technical Guidance, 2014).
-Cycle parking will be expected to be provided at open spaces which may attract users from a wider catchment e.g. neighbourhood and destination equipped areas of play, allotments and parks which host cultural and sporting events. - Car parking should also be included where appropriate in association with sports facilities, allotments and open spaces designed to serve a wider area (standards for certain types of facility are contained in the Suffolk Guidance for Parking (Technical Guidance, 2014). - Design of spaces, including the placing of facilities, should take into account public transport accessibility and the pattern of local bus stops. - Consideration should be given to creating access to a network of open spaces by siting new open spaces to create better linkages with existing sites.
+- 6.19 Spaces should be designed to meet the needs of different users such as young people, older people and dog-walkers, with different types of provision separated where appropriate. - 6.20 Design of spaces, including the placing of facilities, should take into account public transport accessibility and the pattern of local bus stops. - 6.21 Open spaces and sports and recreation facilities should be designed to be enjoyed by and accessible to all potential users, including those with physical disabilities, visual impairment, older people and those with young children.3 Consideration may need to be given to the approach to entrances to public open spaces.
+Matters such as tactile paving or dropped kerbs to pavements would need to be addressed through liaison with Suffolk County Council as the Highway Authority. - 6.22 Cycle and pedestrian routes need segregation where appropriate and should be designed to avoid conflict between the two modes of transport.
+Cycle parking should be included where appropriate (standards for sports pitches are contained in the Suffolk Guidance for Parking (Technical Guidance, 2014).
+This will be expected to be provided at public open spaces which may attract users from a wider catchment e.g. neighbourhood and destination equipped play areas, allotments and parks which host cultural and sporting events.

-- Access routes between new and existing open space sites should be considered. - Please refer to the Shop Front Design Guide SPD for guidance on the use of A Boards by shops and the placing of objects on the public highway (for example, tables and chairs outside cafes) in civic spaces such as urban squares.
+3 Please refer to the Shop Front Design Guide SPD for guidance on the use of A Boards by shops and the placing of objects on the public highway (for example, tables and chairs outside cafes) in civic spaces such as urban squares.
 This can be a particularly difficult issue for people with visual impairments.
+Aug 2017 v2 - with updated 2017 Appendix 6, (page 46)